 All in all, our results underline the importance of accounting for women's socioeconomic conditions when assessing the potential consequences of the Covid-19 pandemic on the number of births.
-Diverging associations of current and lagged excess mortality by mothers’ years of schooling (positive for women with low educational attainment and null or negative for highly educated women) imply that the influence of the Covid-19 pandemic interacts with existing forms of social differentiation regarding access to resources and opportunities to enact reproductive preferences.
-Despite our data limitations and the simplicity of our models, we feel confident with this interpretation for three reasons.
-First, model specifications with interaction terms yield a better fit than model specifications without them (refer to AIC rows in Table 1).
-Second, our results are robust when we exclude the lower and upper 1% of the distribution of the rbc (i.e., outliers where relative change is extremely low or high due to the small number of registered or predicted births), and also when we use cumulative measures of excess mortality (i.e, cumulative p-scores and lagged cumulative p-scores).
-This is particularly true for the coefficients associated with cumulative p-scores.
-Third, this interpretation is consistent with the extant and cited literature on the connection between fertility patterns and social stratification in LATAM.
+Our finding of diverging associations of current and lagged excess mortality by maternal years of schooling (positive for women with low educational attainment and null or negative for women with high educational attainment) implies that the influence of the Covid-19 pandemic interacted with existing forms of social differentiation regarding access to resources and opportunities to enact reproductive preferences.
+Despite our data limitations and the simplicity of our models, we feel confident about this interpretation for three reasons.
+First, the model specifications with interaction terms yielded a better fit than the model specifications without them (refer to AIC rows in Table 1).
+Second, our results were robust when we excluded the lower and the upper 1% of the distribution of the rbc (i.e., outliers in which the relative change was extremely low or high due to the small number of registered or predicted births), and when we used cumulative measures of excess mortality (i.e., cumulative p-scores and lagged cumulative p-scores).
+This was particularly the case for the coefficients associated with cumulative p-scores.
+Third, this interpretation is consistent with the extant and the cited literature on the connection between fertility patterns and social stratification in LATAM.

 Conclusions

-Based on vital records for the 2015-2021 period, this work offers a thorough examination of the association between the Covid-19 pandemic and the total number of registered births in Brazil and Colombia.
-We examine the immediate and lagged influence of excess mortality on the number of births at the subnational level by mother’s age and years of schooling (as a measure of socioeconomic status).
-Heterogeneous associations between these two demographic processes –excess mortality and births– by mothers’ years of schooling underline how the negative consequences of the pandemic interacted with pre-existing forms of inequality in women’s living conditions and access to resources.
-This interaction is fundamental to understanding the long-term consequences of Covid-19 on demographic patterns, particularly for countries with high or rising levels of socioeconomic inequality, and weak or absent welfare states.
-The same is true for population subgroups that, despite residing in rich welfare states, do not benefit from welfare policies fully due to their minority, sexual identity, or migration/citizenship status.
+Based on vital records for the 2015-2021 period, we conducted a thorough examination of the association between the Covid-19 pandemic and the total number of registered births in Brazil and Colombia.
+We examined the immediate and the lagged influence of excess mortality on the number of births at the subnational level by maternal age and years of schooling (as a measure of socioeconomic status).
+Our finding that there were heterogeneous associations between these two demographic processes, excess mortality and births, by maternal years of schooling underlines how the negative consequences of the pandemic interacted with pre-existing forms of inequality in women’s living conditions and access to resources.
+This interaction is fundamental to understanding the long-term effects of the Covid-19 pandemic on demographic patterns, particularly for countries with high or rising levels of socioeconomic inequality and weak or non-existent welfare states; and for population subgroups who, despite residing in rich welfare states, do not fully benefit from welfare policies due to their minority, sexual identity, or migration/citizenship status.